nonpenso/pyguidos/docs/usage/input_format.rst

 before using any of the analysis functions.

-Binary and Multi-class Maps
+Binary
 ---------------------------

-Most pyGuidos tools (MSPA, Fragmentation, Accounting, RSS) expect a binary or multi-class uint8 GeoTIFF with the following pixel values:
+Most pyGuidos tools (MSPA, Fragmentation, Accounting, RSS) expect a binary uint8 GeoTIFF with the following pixel values:

 .. list-table::
    :header-rows: 1